tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ### `pipelined`

-- This configuration item enables the pipelined process of adding the pessimistic lock.
+- This configuration parameter enables the pipelined process of adding the pessimistic lock.
 With this feature enabled, after detecting that data can be locked, TiKV immediately notifies client to execute the subsequent requests and write the pessimistic lock asynchronously, which reduces most of the latency and significantly improves the performance of pessimistic transactions.
 But there is a still low probability that the asynchronous write of the pessimistic lock fails, which might cause the failure of pessimistic transaction commits.
 - Default value: `true`